anjali-05701/digital-literacy-project/README.md

 🚀 Future Plans

 In the future, I plan to:

-Improve my programming and problem-solving skills Participate in coding competitions and hackathons Build technical and innovative projects
+->Improve my programming and problem-solving skills ->Participate in coding competitions and hackathons ->Build technical and innovative projects
-Maintain and improve my professional profiles
+->Maintain and improve my professional profiles ->Learn more about cybersecurity and digital technologies

-Learn more about cybersecurity and digital technologies 🏁 Conclusion
+🏁 Conclusion

 This project provided valuable hands-on experience with essential digital tools and platforms.
 It helped me understand how digital technologies can be used effectively for learning, communication, and professional development.